erikvanmechelen/wind/manuscript/fundamentals.md

 ## Who am I?

 I first played Diplomacy at age 15 in 2002, a face-to-face game hosted by my history teacher.
 After winning as Germany, I started a Diplomacy Club which took over our school.
-Today, I'm a council member of the [MN Diplomacy Club](https://mndiplomacyclub.com) and earned Player of the Year in the inaugural 2019 season for best overall results.
+Today, I'm a council member of the MN Diplomacy Club and earned Player of the Year in the inaugural 2019 season for best overall results.

 I expect to play in the next World Diplomacy Championships, Carnage in 2020.

+*Edit: To be determined given the novel coronavirus.*

 ## Stealing Your Destiny